Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 Multiple bug fixes and additions from Alex DL4LEX, including the Lock Screen and DTMF and Tone burst functions

-Graphical and other enhancements from Daniel F1RMB
+Graphical and other enhancements, and Hotspot mode fixes from Daniel F1RMB

 Additions from Colin G4EML, including FM CTCSS and “All Channels” zone functionality